Green Bee LifeGreen Bee Life

 H2: Why Do Edibles Sometimes Feel Inconsistent?

-Even with the same recipe, results can vary from batch to batch.
-That’s often not just about dosage—it’s about process.
+Even when you use the same recipe, results can vary from batch to batch.
+And more often than not, it’s not just about dosage—it’s about process.

 • Inconsistent decarboxylation